GreyIsMe/smoresoftware.github.io/smorebot.js.md

 <div align="center">
 <h1>SmoreBot.js</h1>

-<h2>SmoreBot.js is the JavaScript bot written in Discord.js and Node.js it is designed to have music and server prefixes with custom settings per guild!</h2><hr>
+<h2>SmoreBot.js is the JavaScript bot written in Discord.js and Node.js it is designed to have music and server prefixes with custom settings per guild!</h2><br>

 <b>Invite SmoreBot.js:</b> SmoreBot.js is currently in the process of being migrated to a new framework.
 The JS team is working as fast as they can to get it migrated and get some new features added before it is ready for a beta release.
-Stay tuned for updates.<hr>
+Stay tuned for updates.<br>

-<b>SmoreBot.js GitHub Repository:</b> <a href="https://github.com/SmoreBot/SmoreJS">Click Here</a><hr>
+<b>SmoreBot.js GitHub Repository:</b> <a href="https://github.com/SmoreBot/SmoreJS">Click Here</a><br>

 <b>Developers</b>
 <table style="width:100%">